quali-chat/quali-chat-android/docs/jitsi.md

 <!--- END -->

-Native Jitsi support has been added to Element Android by the PR [#1914](https://github.com/element-hq/element-android/pull/1914).
+Native Jitsi support has been added to quali.chat Android by the PR [#1914](https://github.com/element-hq/element-android/pull/1914).
 The description of the PR contains some documentation about the behaviour in each possible room configuration.

-Also, ensure to have a look on [the documentation from Element Web](https://github.com/element-hq/element-web/blob/develop/docs/jitsi.md)
+Also, ensure to have a look on [the documentation from quali.chat Web](https://github.com/quali-chat/quali-chat-web/blob/develop/docs/jitsi.md)

 The official documentation about how to integrate the Jitsi SDK in an Android app is available here: https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-android-sdk.

 ## Native Jitsi SDK

-The Jitsi SDK is built by ourselves with the flag LIBRE_BUILD, to be able to be integrated on the F-Droid version of Element Android.
+The Jitsi SDK is built by ourselves with the flag LIBRE_BUILD, to be able to be integrated on the F-Droid version of quali.chat Android.

 The generated maven repository is then host in the project https://github.com/element-hq/jitsi_libre_maven